ML-based approach to classification and generation of structured light propagation in turbulent media: Improved Classification by Augmented data

 Within the present controlled protocol, the generated data provide a useful supplement in the low-data regime, but do not replace additional real samples.
-Representative generated samples across configurations, together with a visual comparison between simulated and generated propagated samples, are reported in Appendix~\ref{supp:gen_aug}, Figures~\ref{fig:ablation_grid} and~\ref{fig:gen_vs_real_appendix}.
+Representative generated samples across configurations, together with a direct visual comparison between a real propagated sample and a generated sample, are deferred to Supplementary Material.